apache/druid/docs/ingestion/faq.md

 ## More information

 Data ingestion for Druid can be difficult for first time users.
-Please don't hesitate to ask questions the [Druid Forum](https://www.druidforum.org/).
+Please don't hesitate to ask questions in the [Druid Forum](https://www.druidforum.org/).